College Records and Information Management

 This policy establishes a records and information management program and implementation framework for the College to support efficient administrative processes, ensure compliance with legal requirements, safeguard documents of enduring value, and maintain accountability.

-This policy applies to all units of the College, including administrative offices and academic departments.
+This policy applies to all units of the College.

 - Personnel: Follow the College retention schedules to manage records.
 Properly dispose of information that has met the retention period.